There’s a moment that changes everything.

 The lie we’ve been told

 And that framing did something insidious: it made people wait.
 Wait until they “really needed one.”
 Wait until they had no choice.
-Wait until the cane wasn’t a choice at all, but a prescription.
+Wait until the cane wasn’t a choice at all, but a requirement.

 We think that’s the wrong way to think about it.